 Little known by many is the belief by historians that Thomas Cromwell had an illegitimate daughter named Jane.
 What do we know of her?

 Cromwell had an illegitimate daughter named Jane, who was probably born around 1530/35.
-By 1550 Jane had married William Hough of Leighton in Cheshire, the son of Richard Hough and Christiana Calverley.
+By 1550 she had married William Hough of Leighton in Cheshire, the son of Richard Hough and Christiana Calverley.
 William’s father acted as Cromwell’s agent in Cheshire, then in Ireland from 1535 to 1540.
 Jane and William came to the attention of the authorities as recusant Catholics during the reign of Elizabeth I. They were survived by a daughter, Alice who married William Whitmore.
-Their son, another William Whitmore married Margaret Beeston.
-Their daughter, Bridget married firstly Edward Somerset, the fifth son of the 4th earl of Worcester and after his death wed Thomas Savage, second son of Viscount Savage of Rocksavage.
+Their son, another William Whitmore married an heiress, Margaret Beeston.
+Their daughter, Bridget married firstly Sir Edward Somerset, a younger son of the 4th earl of Worcester and after his death wed Thomas Savage, second son of Viscount Savage of Rocksavage.
 Bridget’s sister-in-law, Jane Savage, was the wife of John Paulet, 5th Marquess of Winchester, a descendant of Elizabeth Seymour’s third husband, John Paulet.

-Gregory Cromwell — There are two schools of thought related to the son of the king’s most faithful servant.
+Gregory Cromwell — There are two school of thought related to the son of the king’s most faithful servant.
 Was Gregory Cromwell an “under achiever” or younger than many historians believe?

 It is amazing when you think of it that Gregory Cromwell was brother-in-law to queen consort Jane Seymour.
 How was the match between Gregory Cromwell and Elizabeth Cromwell arranged?
 Though a brokered arrangement, did Cromwell and Seymour grow to love each other?

-The match may have been suggested to Thomas Cromwell by Edward Seymour, who had negotiated his sister’s first marriage to Sir Anthony Ughtred in 1531.
-Elizabeth Seymour was the second wife of Sir Anthony Ughtred and not his first.
-Gregory’s letter to his “loving bedfellow” from Calais hints at a harmonious union.
+The match may have been suggested to Thomas Cromwell by Edward Seymour, who had negotiated his sister’s first marriage to Sir Anthony Ughtred, as his second wife, in 1530.
+Gregory’s letter to his “loving bedfellow” from Calais in December 1539 suggests they shared a genuine affection.

 “….I am, thanks be to God, in good health, trusting shortly to hear from you like news, as well of yourself as also my little boys, of whose increase and towardness be you assured I am not a little desirous to be advertised.
 And thus, not having any other news to write, I bid you most heartily well to fare.
 At Calais, the 9th of December.
 Your loving bedfellow, Gregory Cromwell.”